-Cable One, Inc. ("Cable One," "us," "our," "we" or the "Company") is a leading broadband communications provider committed to connecting customers and communities to what matters most.
+Cable One, Inc. ("Cable One," "us," "our," "we" or the "Company") is a leading broadband communications provider delivering exceptional service and enabling our customers to thrive and stay connected to what matters most.
 We strive to deliver an effortless experience by offering solutions that make our customers' lives easier, and by relating to them personally as our neighbors and local business partners.
-Powered by our fiberrich infrastructure, the Cable One family of brands provides residential customers with a wide array of connectivity and entertainment services, including Gigabit speeds, advanced Wi-Fi and video.
-For businesses ranging from small and mid-market up to enterprise, wholesale and carrier, we offer scalable, cost-effective solutions that enable businesses of all sizes to grow, compete and succeed.
+Through Sparklight® and the associated Cable One family of brands, we are transforming the future of connectivity with a commitment to innovation, reliability and customer experience.
+We believe our robust infrastructure and cutting-edge technology keep our customers connected and help drive progress in education, business and everyday life.
 We believe the services we provide are critical to the development of new businesses and drive economic growth in the non-metropolitan, secondary and tertiary markets that we serve in 24 Western, Midwestern and Southern states.
-As of December 31, 2023, approximately 74% of our customers were located in seven states: Arizona, Idaho, Mississippi, Missouri, Oklahoma, South Carolina and Texas.
-We provided services to approximately 1.1 million residential and business customers out of approximately 2.8 million homes passed as of December 31, 2023.
-Of these customers, approximately 1,059,000 subscribed to data services, 142,000 subscribed to video services and 119,000 subscribed to voice services as of December 31, 2023.
+As of December 31, 2024, approximately 74% of our customers were located in seven states: Arizona, Idaho, Mississippi, Missouri, Oklahoma, South Carolina and Texas.
+We provided services to approximately 1.1 million residential and business customers out of approximately 2.8 million passings (which we previously referred to as homes passed) as of December 31, 2024.
+Of these customers, approximately 1,055,000 subscribed to video services and 106,000 subscribed to voice services as of December 31, 2024.

-The following map shows the locations of our consolidated markets as of December 31, 2023:
+The following map shows the locations of our consolidated markets as of December 31, 2024:

 We generate substantially all of our revenues through three primary product lines.
-Ranked by share of our total revenues during 2023, they are residential data (58.4%), business services (data, voice and video provided to businesses: 18.1%) and residential video (15.4%).
+Ranked by share of our total revenues during 2024, they are residential data (58.6%), business data (14.4%) and residential video (14.1%).
 The profit margins, growth rates and/or capital intensity of these three primary product lines vary significantly due to competition, product maturity and relative costs.

-In 2023, our adjusted earnings before interest, taxes, depreciation and amortization ("Adjusted EBITDA") margins for residential data and business services were approximately four and five times greater, respectively, than for residential video.
+In 2024, our adjusted earnings before interest, taxes, depreciation and amortization ("Adjusted EBITDA") margins for residential data and business data were approximately three and four times greater, respectively, than for residential video.
 We define Adjusted EBITDA margin for a product line as Adjusted EBITDA attributable to that product line divided by revenue attributable to that product line (see the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations - Use of Adjusted EBITDA" for the definition of Adjusted EBITDA and a reconciliation of Adjusted EBITDA to net income, which is the most directly comparable measure under generally accepted accounting principles in the United States ("GAAP")).
-This margin disparity is largely the result of significant programming costs and retransmission fees incurred to deliver residential video services, which in each of the last three years represented between 63% and 65% of total residential video revenues.
+This margin disparity is largely the result of significant programming costs and retransmission fees incurred to deliver residential video services, which in each of the last three years represented between 59% and 64% of total residential video revenues.
 Neither of our other primary product lines has direct costs representing as substantial a portion of revenues as programming costs and retransmission fees represent for residential video, and indirect costs are generally allocated on a per primary service unit ("PSU") basis.